syncopika/piano_roll_browser/README.md

 This project is currently still a very early prototype. more to come! (^_^\)

 features I would like to implement:
-- ability to add more voices/instruments (need to be able to set new instrument wave types)
+- ability to add more voices/instruments (need to be able to set new instrument wave types, set name)
 - ability to change color of highlight and color of note blocks
 - be able to make custom sounds!
 - allow staccato, legato, and maybe note glides and bends? for individual notes maybe?